SunagimoOisii/TilemapSplitter/README.md

 4. Optionally enable `Merge VerticalEdge, HorizontalEdge`
    - When merging, settings for VerticalEdge take priority
 5. Press `Execute Splitting` to generate new Tilemaps based on the classification
+6. Use the button under `Split Tilemap` to reset settings

 Example of the tool window: